alexdongas/alexdongas/README.md

 ## My name is Alex Dongas.

 I am an IT Specialist with 5 years' work experience.
 Currently seeking new opportunities and projects.
+Specializing in Help Desk, Application and Systems Support, System Administration and Technical Consultation.